chzvz/usb-auto-sync/README.md

 **4. Edit the systemd path file**

-This tells systemd which directory to watch.
+This tells systemd the USB path to watch for.

 Open: